damklis/DataEngineeringProject/api/README.md

 # NEWS API

-This API project is written in [Django Rest Framework](https://github.com/tomchristie/django-rest-framework).
+This API project is written using [Django Rest Framework](https://github.com/tomchristie/django-rest-framework).

 MongoDB is the main database.
 Additionally, Elasticsearch serves as a query search engine.

+Goal?
 Easily search for the latest news!

 ## Open Endpoints